 However, I have found a way to explore the wonders of the galaxy without letting my feet leave the ground.
 The world is incredibly vast and bizarre, and I love finding places that make me feel transported to other planets.
 Here are my favorite other-worldly destinations as well as a few I’m looking forward to in future travels.

-While the thought of South America often conjures up images of rich, dense rainforest, the truth is that South America is as ecologically diverse as any other continent.
+While the thought of South America often conjures up images of rich, dense rainforests, the truth is that South America is as ecologically diverse as any other continent.
 The biggest evidence for this is the Atacama Desert, which stretches from southern Peru to Northern Chile and directly contradicts any biases of South America as wet and humid.

 The Atacama is known as an absolute desert, which means it contains many stretches that have never (never!) seen rainfall during the human record.
 Bone-dry and full of reddish sand dunes, the Atacama looks exactly like scenery captured by Mars rovers.
 In fact, NASA often uses the desert as a test site for explorations.
 Perhaps Scott should camp out here before absolutely committing to his Mars journey.